cristianprochnow/web-synk/README.md

 ## Tests

-To do tests, just run `yarn test` in local environment that everything gonna be ok!
+To do tests, just run `yarn test` (or `yarn test:coverage` for test coverage) in local environment that everything gonna be ok!

 ## Certificates